PEF Represents: Real Professionals • Real Respect • Real Voice 54,000 Strong!

 Utilizing our skilled state workforce to tackle state projects is good stewardship of tax dollars.
 “Private entities utilize at-will workers,” Williams said.
 “The money those workers don’t get in the form of decent wages and benefits go to corporate profits.
 What New York state is trading for those private contracts is an investment in our communities and the squandering of taxpayer money.”

 For two years in a row, both houses of the state Legislature passed legislation that would require a comprehensive analysis of the cost of private contracts as they compare to having the work done by state employees.
-Both times, the governor has vetoed the legislation.
+The governor vetoed the legislation, last year.

-Williams said the team has received numerous letters from PEF hourly employees, many of whom work at the Department of Labor (DOL) for numerous years, yet they don’t have permanent status and don’t receive the salary and benefits that co-workers in permanent positions receive, such as longevity and location pay, even though they do the same work.
+Williams said the team has received numerous letters from PEF hourly employees, many of whom have worked at the state Department of Labor (DOL) for numerous years, yet they don’t have permanent status and don’t receive the salary and benefits that co-workers in permanent positions receive, such as longevity and location pay, even though they do the same work.
 This drives home the urgency for change for hourlies in PEF-represented positions.
 Williams said that DOL is inappropriately using long-term hourly employees for permanent staffing and this is just fundamentally unfair.
 An employee should not be in an hourly non-permanent status for years on end.
-We are fighting to change this.
+PEF is fighting to change this.

 “To add insult to injury, I also earn less than permanent LSRs with two years of experience.
 Go figure,” this PEF member wrote.
 “I feel like a second-class citizen at DOL.”

 Many other letter writers echoed the writer’s sentiments.

 “I recently discovered — thanks to it being public record — that a permanent staff member hired a year before me earns approximately $20,000 more than me, excluding longevity payments and location pay,” one wrote.
 “Is that even legal?
 This impacts the morale of the office greatly as you can imagine.”